posthtml/posthtml-base-url/readme.md

 An object that defines tags and their attributes to handle.

-Covers all of the tags in the HTML specification that could reference a path/URL, so you shouldn't need to change it unless new tags are added.
+By default, the plugin prepends your `url` string to all of the tags in the HTML specification that could reference a path/URL.

+So you shouldn't need to change it, unless you want to prepend _only_ to tags that you specify - that can be done with the `forceTags` option below.

 For example: